chrissobolewski/chrissobolewski.github.io/privacy.md

 *Effective date: 12 April 2019*

-This page informs you of my policies regarding the collection, use, and disclosure of personal data when you use this website and the choices you have associated with that data.
+Quick Coffee ("website", "page", "webpage") informs you of my policies regarding the collection, use, and disclosure of personal data when you use this website and the choices you have associated with that data.
 ​
-Any data is used only for security, performance, and readability improvements as well as analytics.
+Any data is used only for security, performance, and readability improvements as well as monitoring the usage of the website.

 By using this website, you agree to the collection and use of information in accordance with this policy.